mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 ## Final words:

 I took this specialization because it is very popular on coursera.
 However, after several researches I found out that there are more options that are way more suitable for me or for anyone that is interested in pursuing Business Analyst/ Marketing Analyst positions.
 Such as Statistics in R, offered by Duke.
 Or Machine Learning in R, offered by U of Wisconsin.
-No matter which courses you take, I think one thing to keep that in mind is that, you need to find your own opportunites to practice your skill with real-world project-- do not simply just learn the syntax.
-The know-how of applying programming knowledge, and the sense of handling the data-- are definitely the keys to success.
+No matter which courses you take, I think one thing to keep that in mind is that, you need to find your own opportunities to practice your skill with real-world project-- do not simply just learn the syntax.
+The know-how of applying programming knowledge, and the sense of handling the data-- are definitely keys to success.

 May the Lord bless you all.